terkelbo/ML-Implementations/cart/README.md

 ### Pruning

-The implementation of the cost-complexity pruning is still work in progress and is not fully implemented yet.
+The implementation of the cost-complexity pruning is still work in progress and is not fully implemented.

 # TODOs